Node.js DNS Resolution: lookup, resolve & c-ares

 }

-The Resolver Boundary
+The Resolver Handoff

-dns.lookup() uses that OS path through getaddrinfo().
+dns.lookup() uses that OS path through getaddrinfo() -

 import dns from 'node:dns';